 If you are interested in discovering more about the mysterious Maine Coon cat lineage, click here to read my article Origins of a Maine Coon cat.

 Turkish Angoras are an old breed that originated in Turkey.
 While much of their history is swathed in mystery, we do know that they were highly prized in their home country.

-When European travellers discovered this beautiful cat breed, they were allowed to bring some overseas, where they soon became a popular pet.
+When European travelers discovered this beautiful cat breed, they were allowed to bring some overseas, where they soon became popular pets.

 Difference Between Maine Coon And Turkish Angora Cat